ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 ### GetString

-The `GetString` function takes a single AQL object as its argument and returns a Text object formed from the string representation of the object.
+The `GetString` function takes a single AQL object as its argument and returns a Text object that is formed from the string representation of the object.

-For span and text arguments, the value returned are different from those returned by `GetText()`.
-For Text objects, the returned value includes single quotes surrounding the text string.
+For span and text arguments, the values that are returned are different from those returned by `GetText()`.
+For Text objects, the returned value includes single quotation marks surrounding the text string.
 For span objects, the returned value includes in addition offsets in brackets.

 For scalar lists, this function returns the `GetString()` values of the elements of the list, concatenated with semicolons.
 For Integer, Float, Boolean, and String arguments, this function returns the value of the argument as a string.
 For `null` arguments, this function returns `null`.